 Here are some things to consider when looking for the right music teacher:

 1. What Do They Offer

 A teacher is someone who should be an expert in their field.
 But what field is it?
 Is it jazz saxophone or classical saxophone?
 Is it orchestral percussion or rock drums?
 Do they teach complete beginners or are they known as a mentor for seasoned professionals?
 Make sure that the teacher you are considering is going to give you or your child the type of lessons you are looking for.
-Ask them if they teach the age group you need, if it's for you 8 year old child, or for your spouse.
+Ask them if they teach the age group you need, it's for your 8 year old child, or for your spouse.